 Welcome to Ken Schroder’s Website

-On this site you will find information about Ken’s different bands as well as samples of his music, photos, album information and performance news.
+On this site you will find information about Australian musician, composer and arranger Ken Schroder.
+Learn about his bands as well as samples of his music, photos, release information and performance news.
+His albums are available on Bandcamp.

 Schroder’s Big Band appeared for the first time on December 5 2011 on a cramped stage at Grumpy’s Green in Smith St, Fitzroy and appeared there again on April 16 2012.
 A further gig quickly followed for the Bell Awards at the Regent Plaza on May 3 with Rebecca Barnard as guest vocalist.